'Adolescence' TV drama exposes global issue of teenage violence

 "Adolescence" reached the home of British Prime Minister Keir Starmer, who watched it with his teenage son and daughter.

-"It hit home hard," Starmer said in a statement, backing a scheme to make the show available to schools across the country and encouraging a national conversation on the isues it raises.
+"It hit home hard," Starmer said in a statement, backing a scheme to make the show available to schools across the country and encouraging a national conversation on the issues it raises.

 "This isn't a challenge politicians can simply legislate for.
 Believe me, if I could pull a lever to solve it, I would."